Local Consumer Review Survey 2016

 Because review sites and ratings are often displayed in search engine results pages, it’s possible that a percentage of the people who said they go directly to a review site do so by clicking on the review site listing in search results.

-Regardless, these numbers show that having a local business listed on popular review sites and proactively growing consumer reviews is crucial for an SMB to attract new customers online.
+Regardless, these numbers show that having a local business listed on popular review sites and proactively growing reviews is crucial for an SMB to attract new customers online.

 4. Which devices do we use to read consumer reviews?